fcts000/fcts-cs-docs/docs/index.md

 * **In the coming weeks we will be adding locations under the label "Testative".
 Please be aware of the label for each location**

-* **Start all calls with, "Hi, this is Free Covid testing, what location were you looking to get tested at**
+* **Start all calls with, "Hi, this is Free COVID testing.
+Which state are you calling from?**

 * **Before your shift starts you must have Grasshopper, Discord, and this website open**

+* **After finishing up a call, switch your view from dialer to messages, and then go back to dialer to refresh incoming call list**